 MP for Stratford-on-Avon

-“A party-loyal backbencher with notably low voting attendance who focuses on education and environmental issues.”
+“A party-loyal backbencher with a centre-right leaning, focused on education and environmental oversight.”

 Manuela Perteghella is the Liberal Democrat MP for Stratford-on-Avon, elected in 2024.
-She currently serves on the Education Committee and the Environmental Audit Committee, and previously sat on the English Devolution and Community Empowerment Bill committee in 2025.
+She serves on the Education Committee and the Environmental Audit Committee, and previously sat on the English Devolution and Community Empowerment Bill committee.

 Generated 21 February 2026